 Integration of the first phase of the FVV system with the 5G network and the MEC is done in Nokia Lab in Madrid.
+In Figure 70, the architecture and a picture of the integration process is shown.

 Figure 70.
 Integration execution process